-Chief Scientist, Environmental Defense Fund
+Chief Scientist, Environmental Defense Fund (EDF)

 Steven Hamburg is EDF's public voice for its commitment to science-based advocacy and is responsible for the scientific integrity of EDF's positions and programs.
-His training and research specialty is ecosystem ecology, with a focus on forests.
+His training and research specialty is in ecosystem ecology, with a focus on forests.
 Dr. Hamburg has served as an advisor to both corporations and non-governmental organizations and was awarded an Environmental Merit award by the U.S. Environmental Protection Agency for his climate change-related activities.
 He has published widely including in Nature and Science and has served as a lead author for the Intergovernmental Panel on Climate Change.

-Dr. M. Qasim Jan
+Professor M. Qasim Jan